hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 **Phase 2: Upload Content**

 Content Publisher bundles the workload files as a .csu file and uploads it on a centralized portal.
-It is later published to HP Cloud’s Public catalog after necessary approvals.
+It is later published to HP Cloud's Public catalog after necessary approvals.
 It is then available for importing into the cloud environment using HP Cloud OS for Moonshot Administration Dashboard.
 Access to the catalog is based on username and password credentials.

 **Phase 3: Download / Import to Cloud**